 - supporting the increased professional development needs of early learning professionals; - equipping child care providers, school districts, and teachers with information, tools, and resources; and - improving the quality of pre-K and early child care experiences.
-The 2020 and 2021 Summits were canceled due to the COVID-19 pandemic, but the Summit will resume in 2022

-Texas Early Learning Council: Governor Greg Abbott reinstated the Texas Early Learning Council (TELC), including representation from TWC.
-In 2019, TELC leveraged the Preschool Development Grant-Birth to Five Planning Grant to develop the Texas Early Learning Strategic Plan.
-TELC designed the plan as a framework for public and private action at state and local levels to achieve the group's vision that all Texas children are ready for school and ready to learn.
+The 2020 and 2021 Summits were canceled due to the COVID-19 pandemic, but the Summit will resume in 2022 designed the plan as a framework for public and private action at state and local levels to achieve the group's vision that all Texas children are ready for school and ready to learn.
 The strategic plan includes goals for system, family, and child outcomes; strategies to meet these goals; and measurable targets to achieve by 2025.
 TELC continues to meet quarterly to advance implementation of the plan.
 More information is available at https://earlylearningtexas.org/telc-project-updates.html.